pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 ## Summary

-CDE provides multiple media for running Spark Application code at scale.
+CDE provides multiple options for running Spark Application code at scale.

 The easiest way to create and deploy a Spark Job is by leveraging the UI.
 Each section in the UI corresponds to a piece of a spark-submit.
 However, if you are planning to use CDE on a daily basis we recommend learning the CLI as it provides a richer set of options and the abolity to iterate through multiple job runs faster.